ha554n/Neuraesthetic-Variables-Measures/README.md

 ## Stimuli

-"DataForSupplementaryMaterials.xlsx" contains unique ARTSTOR www.artstor.org identifiers of all painting images used.
-In addition it also contains the raw data for each of these paintings obtained from the measures.
+PaintingsUsed.xlsx contains unique ARTSTOR (www.artstor.org) identifiers of all painting images used, along with their periods and stylistic classification.

+DataForSupplementaryMaterials.xlsx contains the data measured for each of these paintings.